 After rotator cuff surgery, you will have to wait between 4 and 6 months to experience a full recovery, based on the extent of your injury.
 It is important to know that recovery occurs in several different stages.
 The first step is managing your pain with anti-inflammatory medications such as ibuprofen or aspirin, applying ice to the surgical site, and resting as much as possible.
 Your arm will be immobilized in a sling for 4 to 6 weeks following the procedure.
 However, you will be allowed to return to your normal routine shortly after your rotator cuff surgery, but you will have to use only one arm – the healthy arm – to perform activities such as driving.

 While your shoulder is healing, you will do physical therapy to ensure it is healing correctly and to make sure it will be as good as new after the surgery.
 The goal of physical therapy is to regain motion and strength in your affected shoulder.
 It is worthy of note that you may have to wait longer than 6 months before you can lift heavy objects.
-The bottom line as far as recovery goes is that you should always follow the advice of your orthopedic surgeon, as each case of torn rotator cuff is unique and requires special care.
+The bottom line as far as recovery goes is that you should always follow the advice of your orthopaedic surgeon, as each case of torn rotator cuff is unique and requires special care.

 As with any other invasive surgical procedure, there are several risks involved in rotator cuff surgery, the most common being the following:

 - infection, which may be identified by abnormal redness, swelling, pain, and drainage of the incision

 - shoulder stiffness, which up to 20% of patients experience following rotator cuff surgery, but which goes away by itself within 6 to 12 months